Arethusa / Octopus

 Reverse: Octopus

 One of 7 known, 18 including other dies.
 Listed in Kreutzer's Syrakusische Drachmen und Kleinsilbermünzen as Litra 4.1.
 Notably this die is signed by E[V] (the existence of the V is debated) which is attributed to Eukleidas or Euainetos.
 In my opinion it is Eukleidas, who created the tetradrachm reverse of Tudeer R58, which is a nearly identical Arethusa with the full signature of Eukleidas.
-It is additionally distinguished by the double loop earring and simple necklace with pendant.
+It is additionally distinguished by the helix earring and simple necklace with pendant.

 Details